The Guide to Hog Hunting in Texas

 Texas is Home to Helicopter Hog Hunting

 If you're looking to go hog hunting in a helicopter, Texas offers a wide variety of outfitters that are ready to fulfill the task.
-Hog hunting from a helicopter is an action-packed experience unlike anything else, and it is a form of community service to help the Texas farmers and ranchers.
+Hog hunting in Texas from a helicopter is an action-packed experience unlike anything else, and it is a form of community service to help the local farmers and ranchers.

 Our family in west Texas has hired trappers as well as helicopter hog hunters to get rid of hogs and coyotes.
 Our family raises sheep and has farm land located along the Concho River.
 Although west Texas has lower hog populations than other parts, the proximity to the Concho River has resulted in our family farm being the target of many hogs and other predators.